kintrix007/nlg-school-timetable-bot/README.md

 1. Go into the `source/` folder, and create a file called `token.token`, and paste your bot's token there.
 Now you have done the basic preparations to run this version of the bot, without changing anything.

-### How to change the timetable, the classes etc...?
+### How to change the timetable, the students listed etc...?

 1. If you go into the folder `source/` there are two subfolders in which you will need for that.
 There are `timetable/` and `students/`
 1. Both of these contain YAML files.
 (Files ending with `.yaml`)